loftusa/onramp/Preparing-files-for-arXiv.md

   * ArXiv will run LaTeX to compile, but it will not run bibtex.
 Therefore your project must be packaged with the bbl file.
   * You probably want to strip out unused stuff.

+In addition you'll want to follow the latex formatting advice on [this arXiv help page](https://info.arxiv.org/help/submit_tex.html)

+## Avoiding the arXiv "hold" error

+ArXiv will sometimes get a latex compilation error after you successfully submit, and then fail to publish your submission the next day.
+We think this might often be caused by failure of automatic detection that we are using pdflatex processing.
+So be sure to follow the following advice from [the arXiv help page](https://info.arxiv.org/help/submit_tex.html):

+> arXiv fully supports and automatically recognizes PDFLaTeX. **You can ensure pdflatex processing by setting the flag \pdfoutput=1 within the first 5 lines of the preamble of the main .tex file.** You should not need any other special flag.

 ## Using arxiv_latex_cleaner